cici-xingyu-zheng/Dream2024/README.md

 So the currently winning one is a RF on two RFs.. `RF - RMSE: 0.1139, Correlation: 0.7270`.
 Although we haven't spent effort in optimizing the meta model.

-2) **(sequential) Boosting on residuals.** Train one or few sparse feature model on the residuals of the dense feature model.
+2) **(sequential) Boosting on residuals model.** Train one or few sparse feature model on the residuals of the dense feature model.
 In the current attempt we use the same dense and sparse feature set as the meta model.
 We used the hyper parameter for the best dense, and optimize for the sparse model trained on residuals.

 The result is in the bulk of:
 ```